ARE WE ASKING THE WRONG QUESTION?

 A NEW SPHERE OF WITNESSING

 We read in I Peter 2:9, “But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people, that ye should shew forth the praises of Him Who hath called you out of the darkness into His marvelous light”.
 The note in the Companion Bible on the word translated “generation” tells us that it is better translated “race”.
 Therefore it is used of all Israel not just the generation to which Peter was writing.
 The point is that Israel was to be a witness of God.
 To whom were they and will they be witnessing?
 As one reads the Old Testament it is exceedingly clear that Israel was a witness of God to the people of the earth.

 But as mentioned above, the church is being used of God to make known His wisdom to principalities and powers in heavenly places.
 We read in Eph.
 3:10, “To the intent that now unto the principalities and powers in heavenly places might be known by the church the manifold wisdom of God”.
 Let us ask ourselves, what was the event that led to this new sphere of witnessing?
 It certainly was not the preaching to the Gentiles.
-The church is intimately connected to heavenly places because Israel, as God’s witness to those of the earth, was set aside.*
+It was the setting aside of Israel, that let to the new sphere of witnessing.

 THE GIFT OF HEALING

 The last recorded miraculous healing we read about is in Acts 28:8-9.
 This passage tells of the sick father of Paul’s host.
 We read in verse 8b-9, “Paul went in to see him and, after prayer, placed his hands on him and healed him.
 When this had happened, the rest of the sick on the island came and were cured”.
 We learn from this passage that, as late as Acts 28, Paul had, and used, the gift of healing by the laying on of hands.